chrisguest75/react_examples/07_nextjs_blog_tutorial/README.md

 * In development mode, getStaticProps (data for static rendering) runs on each request.
 * getStaticProps only runs on the server-side.
 * To use Server-side Rendering, you need to export getServerSideProps
+* Pages that begin with [ and end with ] are dynamic routes in Next.js.

 ## Install